Journey out of this world to World of WearableArt® Awards Show

 If you’re coming from the South Island there really is no better way to get to your destination than over the pristine waters of the Cook Strait.
 Say goodbye to the South Island as you sail off on the Interislander ferry; for the next three and a half hours, you’ll enjoy nothing but ocean views on one of the most beautiful ferry rides in the world.
 Interislander arrives into Wellington daily and booking is easy.
 Just check the timetable and make your booking online.

-World of WearableArt Awards Show tickets are on sale now.
-The show runs from 26 September to 13 October 2019.
+Tickets for the 2020 World of WearableArt Awards Show tickets are on sale from 01 Feb 2020.
+The show runs from 24 September to 11 October 2020.